 - Arc 4 | Episode 37 – 54 | Emperor of the Northern Wei

 Arc 1 | Episodes 1 – 3 | Princess Wei Young

-As it turns out, Princess Wei Young isn’t actually Princess Wei Young.
-She is in fact Feng Xin-er — Princess of the Northern Liang.
-Although, her mother dies at childbirth, a fortune teller/seer predicts that Xin-er is ‘lucky’ and will bring great prosperity to the kingdom and family.
+Princess of the Northern Liang, Feng Xin-er’s mother dies at childbirth.
+On her birth date, a fortune teller/seer predicts and tells her royal family that Xin-er is ‘lucky’ and will bring great prosperity to the kingdom.

 Her birth day also happens to be the day that her father (King of the Northern Liang) is held hostage by the Great Wei in order to control/subdue the Northern Liang.
 As her father is held hostage, Xin-er is raised by her paternal grandmother and is cherished by all her subject.